FC Vagharshapat: History

 The club was founded in 2003 as FC Vagharshapat, and participated in the Armenian First League.
 The team achieved 2nd place in the league during its first season, but was unable to achieve promotion to the premier league.
-The following two season the club finished in 4th and 8th place respectively.
-In year 2006 it was unable to find a sponsor and disbanded.
+The following two seasons the club finished in 4th and 8th places respectively.
+In 2006 the club was unable to find a sponsor and disbanded.